danjac/radiofeed-app/README.md

 To run unit tests, just run `pytest`.

 The development environment uses [Honcho](https://github.com/nickstenning/honcho) which is bundled with this project along with a Procfile.
-If you run `honcho start` in a terminal window, this will run:
+If you type `honcho start` in a terminal window, this will run:

 * The Django development server
 * [Esbuild](https://esbuild.github.io) for bundling JS files